publicarray/publicarray.github.io-old/projects.md

 * [Papertrail](https://papertrailapp.com/) (a log file aggregator and query tool)
 * [Mailgun](https://mailgun.com/) (send and receive email)
 * [Bitbucket](https://bitbucket.org/)
-* and many more dev tools such as git, ufw, fail2ban ...
+* and many more development tools such as git, ufw, fail2ban ...

 <!-- **Update** I have since moved the website to Azure so that I no longer have to maintain the server. -->